Hipst3rMusic/obsidian-third-mind-reader/README.md

 ## Features

 - Two-page spread and single-page reading with chapter / table-of-contents navigation.
-- Highlighting with five annotation modes (Exclaim, Explain, Examine, Emphasise, Enquiry).
+- Highlight and Annotate books by selecting text.
 - Per-book **companion notes** written into your vault, linked back to the source.
-- Optional **AI librarian** for Explain / Examine / Enquiry, using a provider you configure.
+- Optional **AI librarian** for highlighting with four additional annotation modes (Exclaim, Explain, Examine, Enquiry) using a provider of your choice.
+Built for local models first.
-- A Library view of all books in your vault with annotation status.
+- A Library view of all books in your vault with annotation status and progress.

 ## Install (beta, via BRAT)

 1. Install the **BRAT** community plugin.
-2. In BRAT, run **"Add a beta plugin for testing"** and enter the repository path.
+2. In BRAT, run **"Add a beta plugin for testing"** and enter this repository's path.
 3. Enable **Third Mind Reader** in Community Plugins.
 4. Open any `.epub` file in your vault to start reading.